hackesofice/SavingFromFormData/README.md

      print(f"Deleted the cloned repository folder: {repo_name}")

-    - ckick on create file
+    - click on create file
     - put the file name ( bot.py )
     - click on create file
     - now click on console
-    - congratulations your server is ready to install press the start button wait for automatically Stop, run again and now your server is gonna start bye bye 😛🤞
+    - congratulations your server is ready to install press the start button wait for automatically Stop
+    - now again go to files tab
+    - edit the settings.json file with your Connectify email and password
+    - run again and now your server is gonna start bye bye 😛🤞

 4. **Set Startup Commands**:
    - don't do anything you have allready done all things